Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 vaconsumer-Jwt-001: Alter VAConsumer to create 1 reactor, 2 connections, both for OAuth V2 JWT but can identify either same / diff credential

+vaconsumer-ExplitSD-001: VAConsumer to create 1 reactor, 2 connections, both for V1 STS and option for -blockingExplicitSD 0 or 1, default is not doing explicit SD.

 vaconsumer-CpuBind-001: Alter VAConsumer to add command-line options for testing bind CPU API.
  Command line options.
 -mainThreadBindVer specifies the method of API call to bind main thread: 1 - use regular (default), 2 - use extended,